 Now the so-called inflation theory of physics assumes that that nothing has to be put into an excited state.
 Then it should have been possible that the particle aggregation could take place faster than the pair destruction.
 With asymmetry, we do not necessarily need these conditions.
 Nevertheless, it is very questionable how the nothing can energize itself (third big question mark).
 It is more logical to think that energy has always been there and that intelligent energy has brought about this excited state, which my study shows in several ways.

 In the meantime, physics requires the existence of dark matter and dark energy based on observations.
 It therefore speaks of dark, because it is not visible / measurable / ascertainable, but it does exist.
 The proportion should be as follows: dark energy = 73%, dark matter = 23%, ordinary matter = 4%.
 The demand for dark energy suggests that energy has always been there.
 How can we still maintain the basic assumption that at the beginning of the universe the energetic sum was zero and therefore must still be zero?
-Because at least the dark energy would have to be negative and therefore subject to a constant process of annihilation, because it would face its positive energy at any moment.
+Because at least the dark energy would have partially to be negative and therefore subject to a constant process of annihilation, because it would face its positive energy at any moment.
 Everything very questionable!

 Perhaps it should be mentioned that physics has come to the realization that the so-called vacuum is not empty.
 It is permeated by a so-called photon network of virtual photons.
 These virtual photons are also called messenger particles.
 Without these photons or messenger particles, there could be no interaction between the material building blocks.
 Each virtual building block is constantly swirled around or absorbed and emitted by these virtual photons.
 This in turn means that this photon network must be very present.
 It has to perform a kind of preservation function.
-After all, these messenger particles constantly maintain the interaction of the building blocks.
+After all, these messenger particles constantly maintain the interaction of the building blocks of matter.
 And yet these photons are still viewed as virtual particles that are subject to any random fluctuations in energy.
 From a statistical point of view, such a photon if it must constantly swirl around an atomic building block and thereby if it must represent a certain energetic basis, is unlikely to stay at a certain location because of it is random character.
 So we have another big question mark (fourth big question mark) in the model of physics, which is based on random energy fluctuations and on the thought that there was no energy before the world was created.

 The term ‘virtual particles’ is also intended to indicate that these particles have no real meaning.
 However, we can already see that they must have real meaning by the fact that they are responsible for the interaction of the material building blocks.
 In addition, the electrostatic polarizability of the virtual particle flows can be measured using the so-called Lamb deviation and the so-called Delbrück scatter.
 The Delbrück scattering is the scattering of photons on photons.
 This means that the seemingly virtual particles are no less real than the atomic and subatomic particles.
 So if you can add up one and one, you know that physics with the so-called photon network or with the so-called quantum fields describes nothing else than the ether, a part of the ether or a preliminary stage thereof.
-It probably does not name the ether because it had once rejected it, although Einstein revised this rejection in 1922.
+Physics probably does not name the ether because it had once rejected it, although Einstein revised this rejection in 1922.
 The ether wasn’t really refuted with the Michelson-Morley experiment.
 Only the wrong idea of the ether was refuted.
 Back then it was seen as something static and mechanical, which it is not.

 The fact that there is zero-point energy – at an absolute temperature of 0 degrees Kelvin, the atoms still have energy, hence the name zero-point energy – and that this is obviously a preservation factor shows that it is an unchangeable foundation that best meets the criteria of a reality (e.g. durability).

 Especially in modern physics, the idea is raised that the energy continuum of the vacuum is a deeper and more fundamental being.
-What we find would be surface phenomena such as ripples or bubbles on a still pond, which are conjured up into being by the activities of the spirit.
+What we find would be surface phenomena such as ripples or bubbles on a still ocean, which are conjured up into being by the activities of the spirit.